woylie/ebb-legacy/README.md

 ## Usage

+Record your work time with [Watson](https://github.com/TailorDev/Watson).
+Use Ebb to check your time balance.

+Ebb will calculate the time balance for the time window from `start_date` set in the configuration until the end of today.
+The current Watson time frame is included in the calculation.
+Configured vacation days, sick days and holidays are considered.

 - `ebb balance` - Print current time balance
 - `ebb daysoff` - Prints the taken and remaining days off for the current year.
 - `ebb config` - Print current configuration.